-Josh Hopper enters his sixth season with the Blazers in 2015.
+Josh Hopper enters his seventh season with the Blazers in 2016.
 He joined the UAB baseball staff as pitching coach in July 2009 after spending the previous five seasons as an assistant coach at his alma mater, Berry College in Rome, Ga.

 The squad won 35 games in 2014, its most since 1993 and third-most in program history.
 In addition, UAB recorded nine shutouts on the year, a program record.
 Right-handed pitcher Chase Mallard became the first Second Team All-American in school history.
 Mallard held a 9-3 record, 1.55 ERA, and struck out 94.
 He was the only pitcher in the nation to record a quality start in each of his 14 starts during the regular season.

 In addition to the successful postseason run for UAB, Hoppers' staff pitched the most innings in program history (554.1) and recorded the most victories (32) since the 1996 campaign.
-The Blazers recorded four shutouts, the most since 1993, and issued the fewest walks (207) since 2003 under Hopper last season.
+The Blazers recorded four shutouts, the most since 1993, and issued the fewest walks (207) since 2003 under Hopper.

 "Josh has a great command of pitching mechanics and a toughness and energy that are contagious as he leads our pitching staff," head coach Brian Shoop said.
 "We truly believe he is one of the bright young stars in our profession.
 We as coaches, along with our players, are blessed to have Josh Hopper leading our pitching staff."

 In 2009, his final season at Berry, Hopper helped the Vikings to the program's first NAIA World Series appearance and a ranking of No. 4 in the final NAIA Baseball Coaches Poll.
 Berry finished the year 46-16 and Hopper's pitching staff ranked in the top 25 nationally in ERA (4.22) and opponent batting average (.263).